 Hands for Larger Service (all levels)

-This class is for members to share their learning and skills with others.
+320 300 10 Hands for Larger Service - This class is for members to share their learning and skills with others.
 Create an item or garment that will be given away to someone in need.